phy-guanzh/Talk2022/talk1_LHE/README.md

 LHE is acronym for ```The Les Houches Event file format``` in Monte Carlo event generators.<br />
 Most of event generators provide a limited set of Matrix Element (ME) processes. they are able to generate additional hard emissions on Matrix Element level, that would otherwise have to be approximated by the Parton Shower in a less precise way. <br />

-Why we don not only use caculations by PS or ME?<br />

 (typically the Parton Shower (PS) underestimates additional hard emissions and should preferrably be used only the soft and collinear case, whereas the (LO) Matrix Element calculations can describe those better taking into account all possible Feynman diagrams int the hard process). <br />

 First, we will start from basic ME processes based on Madgraph5@NLO (MG5@NLO).
 It is an automatic code that for computing the cross-section and generating events for most of processes at colliders.<br />